×

 #...

-Node affinity example that places the Operator pod on a node with a specific platform
+The following node affinity example places the Operator pod on a node with a specific platform:

 apiVersion: operators.coreos.com/v1alpha1